-My healing journey was a 4-year process that involved blood work, symptom checks, natural supplements and dietary changes.
-Tests were performed every 6-9 months and were used, along with an assessment of my symptoms, to determine progress and well as to make changes to my supplement protocol.
+My healing journey was a 4-year process that involved blood work, symptom checks, natural supplements, and dietary changes

 Learn More About Adrenal Fatigue & Hormone Balancing

-I cannot stress enough, if you suspect you are having issues with adrenal fatigue or have melasma, find a holistic-minded expert you can trust who will get to the root cause.
+If you suspect you are having issues with adrenal fatigue or have melasma, find an integrative doctor you trust, who will get to the root cause.
 The cure is not found in treating the symptom with bleaching creams or lightening treatments.

 Get your hormones tested, and if you've never done a thorough lab test, I'd recommend starting with the Premium Package from WellnessFX.